Jim Patterson Stadium

 Jim Patterson Stadium is a baseball stadium in Louisville, Kentucky.
 It is the home field of the University of Louisville Cardinals college baseball team.
+Since opening in 2005, Jim Patterson Stadium has hosted nine NCAA regionals and six NCAA Super Regionals.

-It hosted the 2007 NCAA Super Regionals, where the Cardinals defeated Oklahoma State two games to one to advance to the College World Series in Omaha, Nebraska.
-Since then, the Cardinals have hosted an NCAA Division I Baseball Championship every year since the year of 2012.
+In 2007, it hosted the NCAA Super Regionals for the first time in program history, where the Cardinals defeated Oklahoma State two games to one to advance to the College World Series in Omaha, Nebraska.
+It hosted an NCAA regional ever year from 2013 to 2017.

 In 2016, the Cardinals ranked 27th among Division I baseball programs in attendance, averaging 2,606 per home game.
-Along with that, the Cardinals have been ranked in the top 10 amongst other collegiate baseball teams in the nation according to Baseball America.
-Coach Dan McDonnell has been the head coach of the Louisville Cardinals baseball team since the year of 2007 after coming from Ole Miss as an assistant coach.
-Since making his way to Louisville, he has led the team to four College World Series and seven NCAA Super Regionals.